liofal/proxmox-cert-sync/docs/INSTALL.md

 `proxmox-cert-sync` keeps a Proxmox VE node in sync with the latest TLS certificate issued in your Kubernetes cluster.
 A CronJob validates the certificate bundle, uploads it to Proxmox through the REST API, and restarts the required services.

-The repository ships a ready-to-apply manifest at `manifests/proxmox-cert-sync.yaml`.
-Customize it for your environment and apply it with `kubectl`.
+The project is published as a Helm chart (`oci://ghcr.io/liofal/proxmox-cert-sync/proxmox-cert-sync`) and container image (`ghcr.io/liofal/proxmox-cert-sync`).
+Use Helm directly or manage the release declaratively with Flux.

 ## Prerequisites